 Pro Tip 💡: Don’t be fooled by the “cost-per-click” column.
 It reflects ANY click that took place on your ad (which is why it is always lower).
 Make sure you are looking at the cost-per-link-click.

 These 5 avoidable mistakes will make a huge impact when running Facebook ads.
 As we say with everything Facebook related, “Always Be Testing!”

 Again, we want to reiterate that Facebook ads are NOT magic.
 They take a lot of nurturing and time to analyze what copy, audience and visuals are working in helping you reach the right kind of clients.
 Want to dive deeper into Facebook ads and the power behind them?
-Save your seat for our Happily Ever Growth – Signature Program NOW!
+Save your seat for our Happily Ever Growth – Signature Course NOW!